 To be recognized as an essential service governed by a traditional Anishinaabe system of policing and justice for the Treaty #3 Nation.

-We are proud. police in a Community that has strong history, culture and traditions.
-Our workforce is reflective of our Community and we greatly value the strength that this diversity offers.
+We are proud to police in communities that have strong history, culture and traditions.
+Our workforce is reflective of our Communities and we greatly value the strength that this diversity offers.
 Cultural and Community programs coupled with strong Community connections are an Important part of our organization.

 The Treaty Three Police Service continues to evolve and remains focused on addressing what is most important to our Communities.
 To achieve growth, we have to remain continually connected with our past while working with the Leaders of our Communities, our Police Service Board, our Citizens and our Officers to address current issues with a forward thinking – strategic focus.
 Our achievements are measured through accountability, transparency, governance and communication with our Citizens, our funding partners and partner policing agencies.